deel-ai/oodeel/README.md

 ## Current features:

-* 2 classes, OODModel and OODModelWID
+* 1 class OODModel
-* methods:
+* 2 methods (child classes of OODModel):
     *   Post-hoc without ID data: Maximum Logit Score
     *   Post-hoc with ID data: Deep KNN
-* Feature extractor of an arbitrary number of internal activations
+* class Feature extractor of an arbitrary number of internal activations
 * dataset handler to merge ID and OOD datasets, or two filter a dataset based on its labels
 * training script for a convnet on mnist
 * Demo notebook on MNIST vs Fashion MNIST